spekulatius/PHPScraper/websites/examples/scrape-links.md

  */
 ```

-If you are requiring more data, you will either need to extend the library or submit an issue for consideration.
+If you require more data, you will either need to extend the library or submit an issue for consideration.